 Our program requires the completion of 10 courses (30 credit hours) -- seven required courses (21 total credits) and three elective courses (9 total credits).
-Up to six credits may be transferred into the program from another AACSB-accredited university, with prior approval of the program director.

 Our curriculum has been developed with the input of leaders in government financial management.
 Many of the courses have been designed and are taught by these experts, and case studies and real-world examples are essential components of the program.
 In addition, students participate in virtual team projects and are often presented with the opportunity to assist with standard-setting research.

 22:010:577 - (3 credits) - Accounting for Managers